Reparenting: Self-reparenting

 Self-reparenting was developed by Muriel James.
 Unlike prior forms of reparenting, James's form of reparenting did not attempt to totally replace the parent ego state of the client.
 Instead, the therapy confirms the positive aspects already apparent in the client's ego.
 The client is also the primary agent in therapy instead of the therapist.

 Del Casale's method

 Developed by Del Casale, this form of reparenting, like Wilson's time-limited regression reparenting, focused primarily on treatment for schizophrenic patients.
 But unlike both Schiff and Wilson, Del Casale proposes that the therapist does not play the role of the parent for the client.
 Instead, Del Casale had the client's actual parents become an active participator in the therapy.
 Del Casale bases this model on the belief that some parts of the client's parent ego state is still healthy, and that defective parenting is not at the fault of the parents, but of the weak communication between the parent and child.

-Efficacy
+Research

+Published research on reparenting has consisted largely of case reports, small observational studies and articles written within the transactional analysis field.
+The limited sample sizes, absence of independent replication and frequent lack of randomized control groups restrict the conclusions that can be drawn from this literature.